GENERAL QUESTIONS & ANSWERS:

 During these challenging economic times when salary increases are low or nonexistent, understanding the true compensation

 can be a benefit to any employee or potential employee.
-Generally, "Total Compensation" ranges from 30
+Generally, "Total Compensation" ranges from 30 to

-cost of these additional benefits to a company and the benefit.
+of these additional benefits to a company and the benefit.
 As mentioned, compensation is far more than simply the Base

 Compensation, Bonus and Commissions.
 It also includes many other items such as Government Mandated Benefits, Voluntary

 Benefits, Nonmonetary Benefits, Stock Options/Plans, Cost of Workers' Compensation, 401(k) Actual Match, Paid Time Off for

 Family Emergencies, Tuition Reimbursement, Vacations, Paid Holidays, Insurance and various related Benefits and Co-Pays

 that are included as well as various Performance Bonuses etc. to name a few.
-As mentioned, the upcharge for these additional
+As mentioned, the up charge for these additional

 benefits can easily equal another 30-50% of the base salary in hidden benefit cost that a company is paying in your behalf.

 Bottom line you need to weigh many factors in your decision about, and reaction to, any salary offer.

 Have a question for us?
 Use the form below, and we'll post the answer

 right here on this page.